tembo-io/pg_vectorize/docs/api/search.md

 > **Note:** Partial indices improve performance by only indexing rows that meet the specified condition.
 This reduces the amount of data the database needs to scan, making queries with the same filter more efficient since only relevant rows are included in the index.

-By combining the `where` filtering feature with partial indices, you can efficiently narrow down search results and improve query performance.
+By combining the `where_sql` filtering feature with partial indices, you can efficiently narrow down search results and improve query performance.